Oracabessa: History

-The written history of Oracabessa dates to the year 1502 when Christopher Columbus sailed into Oracabessa Bay.
-He named as Santa Maria island a property now located within the Goldeneye estate.
+The written history of Oracabessa dates to the year 1502, when Christopher Columbus sailed into Oracabessa Bay.
+He named it Santa Maria island, a property now located within the Goldeneye estate.
 At the time, the area was sparsely populated by Taino and Arawak Indians.
 The Spanish established a small supply post named Oracabeza, to support their exploration in the Caribbean.
 It remained a Spanish settlement until 1655, when the British captured the North Coast of Jamaica.

 For the next 200 years, Oracabessa functioned as a tiny agricultural community with its main crop, bananas, controlled by a small group of British landowners.
 The arrival of Baptist missionary James Phillippo in 1834 changed the course of Oracabessa's history.
 Phillippo built the first church in Oracabessa and led a defiant protest against the local landowner's refusal to sell land to former slaves after emancipation.
 The parish of St. Mary, where Oracabessa is located, had a large population of Jamaican Maroons, who had escaped from slavery and lived independently in the mountains.
 They worked closely with Phillippo in his quest for justice.
-With this show of force, combined with a decree from the British Government, the landowners relented and sold Phillippo enough land to build houses, schools, churches and businesses for the hundreds of freedmen residents in the area.
+With this show of force, combined with a decree from the British Government, the landowners relented and sold Phillippo enough land to build houses, schools, churches, and businesses for the hundreds of freedmen residents in the area.

 Reverend Phillippo was a pioneer of Free Villages, settlements established to allow independent living by freedmen, on land they controlled.
 Phillippo purchased land from plantation owners (often secretly, through agents, as they did not want to sell to freedmen).
 He sold the land to the former slaves with terms that required them to repay only what they could afford.
 Within 3 years, Phillippo had received full payment and the residents of Oracabessa owned their land and businesses outright.
 Phillippo's belief and faith in the people of Oracabessa led to the development of other Free Villages throughout the island.

 Phillippo successfully demonstrated that the Free Village concept worked and that it represented a great opportunity for a community to be self-sufficient.
 The Oracabessa farmers' market, which still operates today, was the first such market in Jamaica to be owned and operated by former slaves.
 Within a few years, an entire socio-economic system had developed, and a vibrant fishing and agricultural community was born.
-Oracabessa and the parish of St. Mary were largely left alone by the planter elite.
-But a series of devastating hurricanes and floods at the end of the 19th century brought an end to Oracabessa's brief success as an independent, self-sufficient community.
+Oracabessa and the parish of St. Mary were largely left alone by the planter elite, but a series of devastating hurricanes and floods at the end of the 19th century brought an end to Oracabessa's brief success as an independent, self-sufficient community.